 The Community Learning Observation is a way to learn first-hand rather than out of books about communities other than your own.
-You will be required to attend one educational community event that is either social justice related or is a "cultural event" of a target population other than your own.
+You will be required to attend one educational community event that focuses on at least one social identity group that will be discussed in class.
 Announcements about some community events will be made in class; however, you may attend events other than those announced in class.
 Each student will write a reflection paper about the event.
 Please provide a description of the event (name of event, date, time, location, and the group hosting the event) and your reaction to the event.
 The reflection paper will be 3-5 pages (double-spaced) in length using 12-point Times New Roman font with 1" margins (adjust from 1.25" margins) and submitted as a Word document.
 For more detailed information about this assignment please refer to the guidelines provided later in the syllabus.
-These reflection papers are due by 1:30 p.m. on Tuesday, October 12, 2010 (submitted via email to your assigned instructor).
+These reflection papers are due by 1:30 p.m. on Tuesday, October 11, 2011 (submitted via email to your assigned instructor).